The Dwarves Are Born Again

 The Dwarves Are Born Again is the 2011 release by the American punk rock band Dwarves.
 It is the band's eighth full-length original album.

 Album information

-This album marks a return to the standard thrash/punk/noise sound they are known for, greatly more so than in previous Dwarves productions, the original sound of the Dwarves shows clearly in several tracks.
+This album marks a return to the standard thrash/punk/noise sound they are known for greatly more so than in previous Dwarves productions, the original sound of the Dwarves shows clearly in several tracks.
 This album follows a pop collaboration of Blag Dahlia's called "Candy Now!", as well as "Sunday School Massacre", a solo album from HeWhoCannotBeNamed.
 A remake of the song "Happy Suicide" from that album appears on "Born Again" retitled as "Happy Birthday Suicide".
-Like several previous Dwarves albums, it features the iconic images of the dwarf (Bobby Faust) and naked women attributed to The Dwarves, this time in a pseudo-religious framework.
+Like several previous Dwarves albums, it features the dwarf (Bobby Faust) and naked women attributed to The Dwarves, this time in a pseudo-religious framework.

 Some editions of the album came with a 25th Anniversary DVD, which features live footage and the band's music videos.